Frequently Asked Questions

 How can I pay my bill?

 By phone: You can call us at the number on your billing statement to pay by phone.
 During normal business hours, you can speak with a customer service agent.
-For some of our sites, you can also pay over our 24/7 automated system.
+For some of our locations, you can also pay over our 24/7 automated system.

 By mail: You can mail in your payment with the payment stub to the appropriate location listed on your bill.